-- 1. "Respondent" means any graduate student accused of violating the Code. - 2.
+- 1. "Accused Student" means any graduate student accused of violating the Code. - 2.
 "Appellate Panel" means any person or persons from the Honor Board authorized by the Dean's Designee to consider an appeal either of an Honor Board Hearing Panel's determination or, of the sanctions imposed in a particular situation. - 3.
 "Chairperson" means the Chair of an Honor Board Hearing Panel or Appellate Panel.
-The Chairperson must be a faculty member of the Honor Board.
-The Chairperson will lead the testimonies and deliberations during the hearing. - 4.
-"Code" means this Unified Code of Graduate Student Academic Conduct. - 5.
-"Dean's Designee" means a School Official authorized by the Dean to coordinate Honor Board proceedings and impose sanctions upon any student(s) found to have violated the Code.
-The Dean's Designee will lead the hearing procedures.
+The Chairperson must be a faculty officer of the Honor Board, and is appointed from all Honor Board officers by the Dean's Designee. - 4.
+"Code" means this Unified Code of Graduate Student Academic Conduct. - "Dean's Designee" means a School Official authorized by the Dean to coordinate Honor Board proceedings and impose sanctions upon any student(s) found to have violated the Code.
 In most cases, the Designee will be an Associate Dean of the School. - 6.
 "School Official" means any person employed by a School to perform administrative or professional responsibilities. - 7.
-"Reporter" means any person who submits a charge alleging that a student violated the Code. - 8.
-"Dean" means the Dean of the School in which the Respondent is enrolled. - 9.
+"Complainant" means any person who submits a charge alleging that a student violated the Code. - 8.
+"Dean" means the Dean of the School in which the Accused Student is enrolled. - 9.
 "Faculty" means those engaged in teaching and research appointed to appropriate faculty status by the Board of Administrators of the University in accordance with the existing constitutions of the various divisions of the University.
 For purposes of Honor Board continuity, "faculty" is limited here to regular appointments, either part- or full-time, either tenure- or non-tenure track, but does not include special appointments. - 10.
 "Graduate Student" means all persons enrolled at Tulane University pursuing post-baccalaureate studies on either a "for credit" or on an "audit" basis, and on either a full-time or part-time basis, including Research Dissertation and Masters.
-This includes, but is not limited to, students pursuing the Dr.P.H., eM.B.A., M.B.A., M.A., M.ARCHII, M.ACCT., M.D., M.F.A., M.FIN., M.L.A., M.P.H., M.P.S., M.S., M.S.W., M.A.T., and Ph.D. degrees as well as graduate certificates.
-"Graduate Students" also includes persons who withdraw after allegedly violating the Code, who are not officially enrolled for a particular term but who have a continuing relationship with Tulane, or who have been notified of their acceptance for admission.
-The only students not included in this policy are students of the Law School, including but not limited to students pursuing the J.D., L.L.M., and S.J.D. degrees.
-Those students are governed by the Law School Honor Code.
+This includes, but is not limited to, students pursing the eM.B.A., M.B.A., M.A., M.ARCHII, M.ACCT., M.F.A., M.FIN.,

+M.L.A., M.P.S., M.S., M.S.W., and Ph.D. degrees.
+"Graduate Students" also includes persons who withdraw after allegedly violating the Code, who are not officially enrolled for a particular term but who have a continuing relationship with Tulane, or who have been notified of their acceptance for admission are considered "students."